variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 #### checklist ####

+[ ] I should be able to change the way a player moves by changing the movement module [ ] I should be able to change the way a player shoots by changing the x_buster module [ ] I should be able to change the way a player takes damage by changing the armor module

 [x] reduce coupling between movement module and player [x] Remove world from Moveement Module
-[ ] Remove world from ArmCannon
+[x] Remove world from ArmCannon
-[ ] Pull some functions like "move" into the Movement module somehow [ ] reduce coupling between arm_cannon and player
+[x] Pull some functions like "move" into the Movement module somehow

+[ ] reduce coupling between arm_cannon and player
 [ ] change the way we use "world" in the player and module code
     - basically, I'd like to not have to pass world around.
 We'll